luontola/tdd-mooc/data/1-tdd.md

 ## Three rules of TDD

+TDD can be described in terms of these three rules:

 1. You shall not write any production code, unless required by a failing unit test.
 2. You shall not write more of a unit test, than is required to fail (assertion failure/program crash/compile error).
 3. You shall not write more production code, than is sufficient to make the one failing unit test pass.